Balonissimo/balonissimo.com/_pages/page-not-found.md

 image: /media/balloon-at-sunset.jpg
 sidebar:
   - description: >-
+      Do we land where we took off ?

-      In general , no.  That's why we have groundcrew and the so called Chase-Vehicle.
+      In general , no.  We go with the wind .
+That's why we have groundcrew and the so called Chase-Vehicle.
 After landing, somewhere in the Alentejo?
 We bring you back to the city, the take off field or your hotel in our BJ40 Classic Landcruiser.
 All part of the Baloníssimo-Experience !
-    title: 'Do we land were we took off ? '
+    title: 'Do we land where we took off ? '
     image: /media/BJ40.jpg
 published: true
 ---